frossm/wakemeup/README.md

 |-z|Remove colors from the output|
 |-? or -h| Show Usage information.
 Either `-h` or `-?` wil work|

+## Favorites
+WakeMeUp's arguments are favorite devices that you create.
+Each of these will include the Name, the MAC Address, and the Broadcast IP.
+When you execute WakeMeUp, you'll provide one or more favorite names.

+The first time you run it with a name, it will check to see if that name entry exists.
+If not, it will prompt you for the above mentioned details and then add it to the favorites list.
+From then on, you won't be asked for the details and it will just execute.

+To see a list of these favorites, use the `-l` switch, and you can `c` clear the entire list or just `d` a single entry.

 ## SNAP

 [![wakemeup](https://snapcraft.io/wakemeup/badge.svg)](https://snapcraft.io/wakemeup)